Get to know Anya

 "The Prime Minister of Canada is my first cousin 11 times removed.
 That makes me basically royalty, so you can all bow down, thanks."

-Anya Trudeau has been with Lux for eight seasons, and plans on many more.
+Anya Trudeau has been with Lux for nine seasons, and plans on many more.
 Anya has been singing in school choirs since age 10, but screaming obnoxiously to Bon Jovi since before she can remember.
 At St. John's College High School, she sang with Advanced Vocal Studies (AVS) which performed in the Bahamas, Carnegie Hall, and won first place at Festival Disney.
 Outside of school, Anya sang with the Honors Youth Choir of the Choral Arts Society of Washington under Brandon Straub, performing at the Kennedy Center under the direction of Scott Tucker, and at Tanglewood alongside the Boston Symphony Orchestra under the direction of Charles Dutoit.
 Anya currently sings with the University of Maryland School of Music's most select choral ensemble, Chamber Singers.
 She is an English and Government & Politics double major.
 Anya studies voice with Michelle Orhan and studied piano under Margaret Bunuan.
 She also has six piano students of her own.
 Anya is self-taught on the guitar and ukulele, using those skills mostly to walk around the house strumming on her instruments and purposefully singing off-key to remind her family and her dog that she loves them.

 News & Updates